colbsa/UnamiLodge.org/kb-landing.md

 <h3 class="mt-5">Frequently Asked Questions</h3>

 **I'm new here, how does all this fit together?**
-Lorem Ipsum
+All the tools listed on this page are provided to members of Unami Lodge for lodge business.
+Google Workspace is the largest, and most essential, of the bunch.
+Though email and file sharing are probably the most common needs that Workspace fills, your @UnamiLodge.org account grants you access to nearly the full portfolio of Google services.

+Slack is a messaging app who's primary purpose is LEC business and associated sub-committee collaboration.
+That said, some Chapters also do make use of the platform in their own channels.
+Apps are available for both your computer and phone, making access easy.
+To log in, just visit [UnamiLodge.Slack.com](https://unamilodge.slack.com/).

+For more detailed information, check out the **Documentation** heading below, and "Read More" about anything that catches your eye!

 **Who can have an account?**
-All those who hold a formal [position](/contactlist) in the lodge are automatically provided with an account.
+All those who hold a formal [position](/contactlist) in the lodge are automatically provided with Google Workspace & Slack accounts.
+Other accounts (ex.
+MailChimp) are provided by request, so don't hesitate to ask!
 Outside of that, anyone with interest in using these tools to be active on the LEC or a Chapter level are encouraged to request an account.
 Account requests may be sent via email or posted on someone's behalf in the [#Communications](https://unamilodge.slack.com/archives/C4RN3NCTS) Slack channel.

 **Can you help me recover my login details?**
 Absolutely!
 Please do not hesitate to reach out to [communications@unamilodge.org](/contact?recipient=communications) and we'll be happy to help.